stockbal/scripts/README.md

   Adds a list of files to 1 ore more git repositories whose URLs are defined in simple text file.
 For a complete list of parameters enter `Get-Help Add-FilesToGitRepos` in a `PowerShell` instance

 ## List of available cmdlets/functions
+### Module 'Folder-Scripts'
 - Get-FolderSizes
   Determines the sizes of direct child folders of a given folder

+### Module 'UI5'
 - Copy-UI5Translations
   Copies i18n folder (+ sub folders) of a UI5 App/Library to a given target folder
 - Test-I18nKeysUsage
   Checks the usage of the keys in all i18n translation files of a given App/Library folder

+### Module 'Git'
 - Reset-GitLocal
   Resets local changes of a single or multiple git repositories
 - Invoke-CloneGitRepos
   Clones git repositories from given list of git URLs